nginx/agent/docs/content/getting-started.md

 Open a web browser to view the mock control plane at [http://localhost:54790](http://localhost:54790).
 The following links will be shown in the web interface:

-- **registered** - shows registration information of the dataplane
+- **registered** - shows registration information of the data plane
-- **nginxes** - lists the nginx instances on the dataplane
+- **nginxes** - lists the nginx instances on the data plane
 - **configs** - shows the protobuf payload for NGINX configuration sent to the management plane
-- **configs/chunked** - shows the split up payloads sent to the management plane
+- **configs/chunked** - shows the split-up payloads sent to the management plane
-- **configs/raw** - shows the actual configuration as it would live on the dataplane
+- **configs/raw** - shows the actual configuration as it would live on the data plane
 - **metrics** - shows a buffer of metrics sent to the management plane (similar to what will be sent back in the REST API)

-For more NGINX Agent use-cases, refer to the [NGINX Agent SDK examples](https://github.com/nginx/agent/tree/main/sdk/examples).
+For more NGINX Agent use cases, refer to the [NGINX Agent SDK examples](https://github.com/nginx/agent/tree/main/sdk/examples).